Consumer Guide

 Unlicensed/Unauthorized Practice

 Persons who are not licensed as certified public accountants are prohibited from issuing audited or reviewed financial statements.
-They are also prohibited from issuing compiled statements in which language used refers to CPA professional standards.
+They are also prohibited from issuing compiled statements using language that refers to CPA professional standards.

-Penalties for unauthorized/unlicensed practice can include fines of up to $500, or imprisonment for up to one year, or a combination of both fines and imprisonment.
+Penalties for unauthorized/unlicensed practice can include fines of up to $1,000 per occurrence, in severe cases imprisonment for up to one year, or a combination of both fines and imprisonment.

 Consumers of public accounting services are encouraged to notify the Board if they become aware of unlicensed individuals performing public accounting services or holding themselves out as being licensed certified public accountants, when in fact, they are not.
 You may contact the Board office at 502.595.3037 or by email at CPA@ky.gov